GiladSharabi/GamerDen/README.md

 - **JWT:** JSON Web Tokens (JWT) are used for secure data transmission between the frontend and backend.
 - **Image Compression and Uploads:** Sharp is used for image compression, and Express Multer is used for handling file uploads.

+&NewLine;

 ## Getting Started
-If you choose to run or deploy GamerDen, Dockerfiles and docker-compose.yaml file are available to run the app in an isolated environment. you need to clone the repository and ensure Docker and Docker Compose are installed on your system.
+If you choose to run or deploy GamerDen, Dockerfiles and a docker-compose.yaml file are available to run the app in an isolated environment. you need to clone the repository and ensure Docker and Docker Compose are installed on your system.
 Follow the steps below to set up the application.

 ### Prerequisites